8TN/Raspberry-Pi-SH1106-oled-display/README.md

   - "spi.max_speed_hz = 7629"

 What takes time is to prepare the display data from the input file (about 200 msec).

+result can be seen at the end of this video : https://www.youtube.com/watch?v=bj6awnta67Y